Advertisement

 Persistent Problems (1-3 months)

-1. Start a sleep diary (track bedtime, wake time, time to fall asleep, awakenings)
+1. Start a sleep diary today — bedtime, wake time, how long to fall asleep, how many times you woke up.
+Do this for at least a week

-3. Try a digital CBT-I program (Sleepio, Somryst, CBT-I Coach)
+3. Try a digital CBT-I program — Sleepio, Somryst, or the free CBT-I Coach app

 Severe